tylermwatts/tylermwatts/README.md

 - ⚡ Fun fact: ...
 -->

-### 🔭 I'm currently working on:
+### 🔭 I’m currently working on:

-- An open source collection management tool for non-profit museums, galleries,etc. using React and Recoil
+- Creating a generic pizzeria website 🍕 in an attempt to keep my React skills sharp.

 ### 🌱 I'm currently learning:

 - Angular.
-I'm coding along with Max Schwarzmüller's Complete Guide to Angular Udemy course
+I was coding along with Max Schwarzmüller's Complete Guide to Angular Udemy course and I'm currently using Angular at my day job.

 ### 💬 Ask me about